-Consider this a personal invitation to join me in Rocky Mountain National Park in late September!
-RMNP is an incredible location (any park with "mountain" in its name has to be great), and the elk rut here is simply awesome, combining for a bucket list outdoor photography experience.
+Consider this a personal invitation to join me in Rocky Mountain National Park in September!
+RMNP is an incredible location (any park with "mountain" in its name has to be great), and the elk rut here is awesome, combining for a bucket list outdoor photography experience.
 This trip is timed for the peak of the elk rut combined with, especially the second week, what is often the peak of fall aspen color.
-When clear, dark night skies align with our schedule, primarily early in the first week of the 2024 dates, RMNP provides world-class milky way photography opportunities.
+When clear, dark night skies align with our schedule, RMNP provides world-class milky way photography opportunities.

 View a tiny percentage of my Rocky Mountain National Park images here.

 The plan is to stay in an ideally-located (quick access to the hot spots) house in Estes Park, CO, just outside of Rocky Mountain National Park.
-With each participant having a private room, this home will be the base for our adventure and provide space to gather for image review.
+With each participant having a private room, this home will be the base for our adventure, and it will provide space to gather for image review.
 Yes, we'll eat at Smokin Dave's BBQ.
-Yes, weather permitting, we'll spend time along Trail Ridge Road (the highest paved through road in Colorado and the highest Colorado paved road crossing the continental divide).
+Yes, weather permitting, we'll spend time along Trail Ridge Road.

 Plan on hanging out with a small group that shares your passion for photography in a spectacularly scenic location.